Indian states ranking by ease of doing business: Methodology

 In December 2014, Chief Secretaries of states and union territories finalized the basis on which states would be ranked and scored in EDB.
 98-points would be evaluated for each state.
 Accordingly, the first EDB report was constructed with regard to the 98 points and the respective implementation in each state.

-The latest rankings released on 5 September 2020 are based on the performance of states on a wide ranging list of 181 reform points drawn up by the government.
+The latest rankings released on 5 September 2020 are based on the performance of states on a wide-ranging list of 181 reform points drawn up by the government.
 This covers 45 business regulatory areas which were used to assess the efficacy and energy of their reforms.
 These included single window system, inspection enablers, paying taxes, utility permits, and environment, among others.
 However, the biggest were access to information and transparency enablers, labour regulation-enablers and construction permit enablers.
 The final ranking is based on two separate scoring systems with the majority of the assessment conducted on the basis of states providing evidence of reforms in policies and procedures undertaken by them.

+2025 Udyog Samagam

+During the second Udyog Samagam event in November 2025, the Department for Promotion of Industry and Internal Trade (DPIIT) announced the outcome of the Business Reforms Action Plan (BRAP) 2024 evaluation and recognised states and union territories for their performance in business reforms across 25 reform areas.

+According to DPIIT, BRAP 2024 assessed 434 reform points covering central and state-level regulatory reforms.
+The assessment combined evidence-based verification with stakeholder feedback, assigning 70% weightage to user feedback and 30% to documentary evidence.
+More than 583,000 businesses were contacted during the nationwide feedback exercise, resulting in over 133,000 interviews conducted through face-to-face, telephone and digital channels.

+States and union territories were also recognised for excellence in individual reform areas including business entry, construction permits, labour regulation enablers, land administration, environmental registration, utility permits, services, and sector-specific reforms.
+Uttarakhand and Punjab were recognised as Top Achievers across five reform areas, while Andhra Pradesh, West Bengal, Jammu and Kashmir, Kerala, Tamil Nadu, Madhya Pradesh, Telangana, Rajasthan, Jharkhand and Chhattisgarh were recognised across four reform areas.

+DPIIT also announced the BRAP 2024 state categories, classifying states and union territories into Category X and Category Y based on the assessment framework.
+Under the methodology, a state or union territory scoring above 90 percent was designated as a "Top Achiever".